scriptin/scriptin.github.io/_posts/2013-05-07-portable-development.md

 title: Portable development
 ---

 **Post summary**: Portable development is a software development practice in which initial setup of development environment (editor/IDE and virtual machine running the application under develoment) is done by just cloning repositories with code and configuration and running a few commands in a terminal.
-This is achived by using [Vagrant][vagrant] for virtual machine management and editors/IDEs which use configuration in textual formats, like Vim or Eclipse.
+This is achived by using [Vagrant][vagrant] for virtual machine management and editors/IDEs which use configuration in textual formats, like Vim or Emacs.

 ----